Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Applications to Search Games

 We call this game SUB.
 It is a further generalization of PREC.
 This can be seen by defining a cost function $f$ on subsets $S$ of $[n]$ in PREC such that $f(S)$ is the cost of all the elements of $[n]$ in the precedence-closure of $S$.
 Then, under this cost function, optimal strategies for SUB will correspond to optimal strategies in PREC.

 \cite{FLV16} also consider the best response problem for SUB, and they prove that this problem can be solved approximately, within a factor of $2$, generalizing the analogous result in the scheduling literature.
-It follows that our algorithms can be used to calculate $2$-approximate strategies for the players in SUB, and so we obtain our next new result for search games. \begin{theorem} There exist polynomial time algorithms that calculate $2$-approximate strategies for both players in SUB. \end{theorem} In \cite{FLV16}, the authors obtain $1/(1-k)$-approximate strategies, where $k \in [0,1]$ is the {\em total curvature} of the function $f$.
-For $k>1/2$, our theorem is an improvement on this.
+It follows that our algorithms can be used to calculate $2$-approximate strategies for the players in SUB, and so we obtain our next new result for search games. \begin{theorem} There exist polynomial time algorithms that calculate $2$-approximate strategies for both players in SUB. \end{theorem}